Skip to content

 1. Locate the Advanced Settings section within the alert configuration.

-2. Under Weather Events, select the specific NWS categories you wish to track.
+3. Under NWS Event Codes, select the specific NWS categories you wish to track.
 Examples include:

 • Cold Hazards: Cold Weather Advisory, Extreme Cold Watch.